camandel/check-password-strength/README.md

 ```

 ## How to add custom dictionary
-If you need to add your custom dictionary to the integrated ones, create one json file in the following format:
+If you need to add your custom dictionary to the integrated ones, create a `json` file in the following format:

 ```json
 {